ayarmkt/aya-takamura-takehome-exercise/README.md

 - Tasks details are displayed in a modal view by clicking on each task item on the list

 ## Future Updates
-- Improve the order of tasks in the "All Tasks" view for more efficient selection
+- Improve the order of tasks in the "All Tasks" view for more efficient selection.
+The default order can be sorted by the impact.
 - Add various filters such as status, number of workers, etc. Extract the filter button component as a reusable component and update the filterData reducer in the Redux store
 - The modal for task details display can be further improved.
 The data organization and the usage of a modal view need reconsideration
-- Add functionality to the "SELECTION OVER" button inside the modal to remove selected tasks from the list
+- Add functionality to the "SELECTION OVER" button inside the modal to remove selected tasks from the list.
+New reducer can be added to the Redux store to handle the displayed tasks.

 ## Getting Started
 1. Fork and then clone this repository